Folli Follie: Market Manipulation Fraud

 During 2019, courts repeatedly refused to halt repossession of collateral and real property by the creditors.
 Negotiations with strategic investors have reached a deadlock due to the company being unable to obtain protection from creditors.
-Audited accounts for 2018 have not been produced, and accounts for 2017 are likewise been suspended.
-According to the Greek newspaper Kathimerini, the auditing firm PwC has refused to certify the accounts for 2017, and attached a list reservations as the reason, among them the discovery of previously undisclosed loans in excess of 100 million euros to an affiliated asian company, without collateral or even interest payments.
+Audited accounts for 2018 have not been produced, and accounts for 2017 are likewise suspended.
+According to the Greek newspaper Kathimerini, the auditing firm PwC has refused to certify the accounts for 2017, and attached a list of reservations as the reason, among them the discovery of previously undisclosed loans in excess of 100 million euros to an affiliated asian company, without collateral or even interest payments.